Military Working Dogs (MWD)

 Protect & Detect

-The fully integrated Reserve component provides an exciting opportunity to generate, train and fully integrate an additional 112 Army Reservists into the Regiment.
-Reserve roles include Dog Handlers, Veterinary Nurses and Veterinary Officers.
+The Reserve component provides an exciting opportunity to generate, train and fully integrate Army Reservists into the Regiment.
+Regular and Reserve roles include Dog Handlers, Veterinary Technicians, and Veterinary Officers.

 At home and overseas